-The most arduous and physically draining prayers found in scripture are the ones spoken next.
-Jesus asks God to take away his responsibility that was unfolding.
-Rejection comes when Jesus sits in the garden of Gethsemane on the night he was going to be crucified and in heated and painful prayer he cries out to God, “take this cup away from me”.
-He’s calling out, “why me God…”
+The most arduous and draining prayers found in scripture are the ones spoken next (Mark 14:32-50).
+Jesus asks God to take away his unfolding responsibility.
+The feeling of rejection (or perhaps dejection?) comes to a head as he sits in the Garden of Gethsemane, overlooking the Temple Mount, he cries out to God, “take this cup away from me”.
+As if he’s calling out, “why me God…?”

-Have you ever prayed at the seeming pit of your despair only to get quiet….?
+Have you ever prayed at the seeming pit of your despair only to receive quiet….?

-God was quiet which would be easy to consider as abandonment.
-Then, as Jesus’ arrest happens, and the trial unfolds, his friends abandon him one by one by one.
+The story quickly unravels.
+An arrest follows and trials unfold.
+His friends start to abandon him along the way, one by one by one.
 Jesus was rejected by nearly all of his followers save for a few who made it to the cross with him (including his mother).
-There, his final breathes include, “God, why have you forsaken me?”
+There, on that cross, his final breathes utter a question about a final betrayal, “God, why have you forsaken me?”

-Jesus was always waiting with open arms but the world, those disciples, you and me, turned on him.
-Jesus bore that silence from God all the way to the cross, and in his ultimate time of need, also held rejection of the world and his heart as the Father turned his face.
+Jesus waited with open arms but the world, those disciples, you and me, turned on him.
+He bore a silence from God all the way to the cross, and in his ultimate time of need, faced all of the rejection in the world.

-Love like Christ loves, that’s all we have to give.
-The rest is unknown.
+Love like Christ loves and receive that love too.
+It’s all we have to give.
+In this space you’ll never be alone.
+But after that, the rest is unknown.